dnabanita7/nabanita7.github.io/essays/medium2.md

 I contacted Kyle Daruwalla for working on SpikkingNN.jl and told him about my interests in machine learning and deep learning.
 He said and I quote
 ```
-    “Do you prefer working more on the infrastructure or applications side?
+**Do you prefer working more on the infrastructure or applications side?
 I have two immediate options that come to mind.
 We need a MLDatasets.jl and FluxModels.jl to provide a standard way for users to access common ML setups in Flux.
 Alternatively, we are also looking to establish a benchmark repo that does training and inference for a suite of models and datasets.
-We would use this repo as a regression test whenever we make changes to Flux or the backend AD tool, Zygote.”
+We would use this repo as a regression test whenever we make changes to Flux or the backend AD tool, Zygote.**
 ```
 I was excited to work on the project.
 I started reading papers and working on writing vision, RL, language models and training that full range of models.
 There was always this engineering challenge of integrating everything together too.